jsavoie/jsavoie.github.io/_posts/2023-02-14-ezproxywildcard.md

 ## Configuring EZproxy
 EZproxy can be configured to take advantage of this, rather than using an individual port per database resource.
 There are several advantages of doing this, but a major one is simplifying firewall configurations and not having to worry about potential network egress filtering remote clients may or may not have.
-A snipet from what you EZproxy config.txt might look like here:
+A snippet from what you EZproxy config.txt might look like here:

 ```
 Name proxy.yourdomain.com